SeisComP/main/apps/tools/scquery/descriptions/scquery.rst

 * :file:`@SYSTEMCONFIGDIR@/queries.cfg` or
 * :file:`@CONFIGDIR@/queries.cfg`

 while parameters in the latter take priority.
+The are no default query profile, hence they must be created first.

 Module Setup